EdwinNgui/Weather-Wear/README.md

 ## What's next for Working Weather App
 Our next step to improve the WeatherWear is to get the images through a browsing tool.
 We would use a separate tool in order to browse sites like Pinterest and gather a greater range of content.
 Theoretically, the user would be able to continuously refresh the page for their next piece of outfit inspiration.

-**Notice: OpenWeatherMap's API may not function correctly due to issues regarding synchronization between the key to Github's repository.**

 Developed by: Edwin Ngui, Davit Najaryan, Farhaan Ali